MyonicS/pyTGA/README.md

 ## Documentation

-Full documentation of the package, including example use cases is availible [here](https://pytga.readthedocs.io/).
+Full documentation of the package, including example use cases is available [here](https://pytga.readthedocs.io/).

 You can also download example notebooks from the repository [here](https://github.com/MyonicS/pyTGA/tree/main/docs/source/notebooks) using [example data](https://github.com/MyonicS/pyTGA/tree/main/example_data).

 ## Roadmap
-- Support for more manufacturers
+- support for more manufacturers and file formats
-- Multiple notebooks for specific use cases like kinetics
+- unified weight/temperature/time parsing
-- Improved test coverage
+- more common processing features (please make suggestions with detailed explanations)

 ## Contributing
 Contributions are more than welcome!